Fletcher-Alderton/FloatingNotes/README.md

 ---

-**FloatingNotes** - Where your thoughts float freely on your desktop ✨
+**Floating Notes** - Where your thoughts float freely on your desktop ✨